LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 NASA's Power of 10 is very powerful set of rules.
 It is well known for it's strict rules tailored to creating saftey critical code.
-These systems must be developed correctly, or they can result in death or injury of people.
+These systems must be developed correctly as people trust their lives with the software developed.
-Howevever, the emphasis is on **saftey critical C code**.
+Keep in mind as you read that these rules focus on **saftey critical C Code**.
-This means a lot of NASA's reasoning is related to the woes of C and how to make C more safer.
+This means that some of NASA's reasoning relates to the woes of C and how to make C safer.
-Depending on your criteria and language used you may not be able to implement every rule.
+Depending on your criteria and language you may not be able to implement every rule.
-Despite this, I feel it is at least important to read NASA's power of 10 as it changes your focus to be more defensive.
+Despite this, I feel it is at least important to read NASA's power of 10 as it changes your mind to be more defensive.

 Below is my interpretation for NASA's rules.
-Keep in mind as you read that these rules are for **saftey critical C Code**.
-NASA has their rules for a reason.
-I want to see how applicable these rules are to general coding or other languages.
+Even if the rules are meant for C, I want to see how applicable they are to general coding or other languages.
+In reality there are many factors that determine applicability.
+It would depend on your team's beliefs and programming language.
+If you have a team like TigerBeetle that's enthusiastic about using NASA's power of 10 that's great.
+If your team just wants to get the web app pushed maybe not.

+If you want to see NASA's interpretation and where they got their rules I recommend you read the sources.
 The NASA power of 10 doc that most people see is a good document, but it doesn't provide the more niche details as the JPL C Standard and MISRA C documents.
 I would heavily suggest you read the documents in sources as it provides insight into NASA's expectations and reasonings.